 - 1. Receipts provided. - 2.
-Reasonable attendance and punctuality.
+Must not have unauthorised or unexplained absence from lessons/school and must retain a 90% attendance.

 All receipts will be required for all purchases made with discretionary bursary fund.
 Students in receipt of the discretionary bursary can apply for additional funding through the year, for example for travel to university visits, via the additional bursary application.
-Copies of the form will be available in the Sixth Form office and should be submitted to Mrs Quigley in advance of the expenditure as funding cannot be guaranteed.
+Copies of the form will be available in the Sixth Form office and should be submitted to Mrs Pegg in advance of the expenditure as funding cannot be guaranteed.